Study Abroad for CLAS Students

 College of Liberal Arts and Sciences - Major Advising Pages (MAPs)

-Major Advising Pages (MAPs) are designed to motivate students to 'frame' their study abroad experience within an academically appropriate way.
+Major Advising Pages (MAPs) are designed to motivate students to frame their study abroad experience from an academic perspective.
 Through a series of discussions with departmental chairs, MAPs have been created to assist students in choosing a study abroad program that best fits the goals of the department for their major.

 - A maximum of 60 credit hours are transferable towards a Villanova degree including AP, study abroad, and all other transfer credits.